 In the Swale Regulation 19 Local Plan, draft Policy A5 recognises that the redevelopment/extension of the site may require improvements to the existing travel options, such as bus services for employees to both Faversham and Whitstable, which could be identified through a transport assessment and subsequently agreed with the Council.

-The Site is therefore considered to be suitable for employment uses and the proposed development would strengthen the existing employment site.
+The Site is therefore considered to be suitable for employment and/or residential use and the proposed development would strengthen the existing employment site.